kevinalh/kevinalh.github.io/_posts/2016-08-30-trying-out-jekyll.markdown

 ---
 Actually there's no good reason other than it's the obvious choice.
 Since Github offers so much [integration with Jekyll](https://help.github.com/articles/about-github-pages-and-jekyll/), chances are I won't have to fight against the system with hacks and stuff.
 Of course, Jekyll is not the most flexible thing ever, but by the time I need special functionality, I guess it's time to evaluate other options.
 Meanwhile, Jekyll is just right.

 There are other static site generators that look very nice, like [Middleman](https://middlemanapp.com/) or [Pelican](http://blog.getpelican.com/) (which works with Python!).
 Actually, there are a lot of them, and selecting one is very hard.
 This is the typical [Overchoice](https://en.wikipedia.org/wiki/Overchoice) scenario, isn't it?
-Actually the same scenario is present in many other areas of web development, but that's a topic for another post.
+Actually the same problem is present in many other areas of web development, but that's a topic for another post.

 My initial toolchain
 ---